ecom-research/CRM-LTR/README.md

 This zip file contains train, dev, test sets with Normalized Relevance Rates (NRR) for clicks on products, i.e. supervisory labels by aggregating log data (see paper for details).

-Each file has three columns:<br />
+Each file has three columns:
 <ul>
 <li>qid: Unique identifier of user query.</li>
 <li>addn_feat: Additional features corresponding to the product returned by the system.
 Float values separated by comma stored as string.</li>